 There are some symptoms which are inherited syndromes.
-These syndromes are associated with higher possibilities of developing cancer.
+These syndromes directly impact higher possibilities of developing cancer.
 They include Fanconi anemia, Bloom syndrome, ataxia-telangiectasia, down syndrome and a few more.

 Bloom syndrome is a very rare genetic disorder characterized by small dilated blood vessels over the nose and cheeks, and deficiencies which cause many types of blood cancers.

 People, especially children with Down syndrome have a higher risk of inheriting blood cancer.
 Here, patients having abnormalities that affect the production of blood cells.
 They then develop blood cancer because of these abnormalities.
 These people have an extra section of DNA known as chromosome 21 and hence an extra copy of Erg Gene.

 AT is a very rare inherited disease which generally affects the nervous system and the circulatory system.
 Mutations in specific areas of the DNA cause AT due to an alteration in a specific gene known as ATM.
 The condition occurs when a person inherits two non-working copies of a gene.
 A person who inherits only one non-working gene copy is a carrier.
 This gene is an ability to produce enzymes, which can restrict cell growth and promote cell death.